Parameterized Complexity and Approximation Issues for the Colorful Components Problems: An FPT Algorithm for MEC Parameterized by

 \section{An FPT Algorithm for MEC Parameterized by $k$}

-We present a parameterized algorithm for MEC with respect to the natural parameter $k$. \fullversion{Whereas one could obtain a parameterized algorithm using the color-coding technique~\cite{DBLP:journals/jacm/AlonYZ95} without much difficulty, we will show that the problem admits an exponential size kernel, which implies that the problem is in FPT.} \confversion{To do so, we will show that the problem admits an exponential size kernel.}
+We present a parameterized algorithm for MEC with respect to the natural parameter $k$, that is the number of colorful connected component. \fullversion{Whereas one could obtain a parameterized algorithm using the color-coding technique~\cite{DBLP:journals/jacm/AlonYZ95} without much difficulty, we will show that the problem admits an exponential size kernel, which implies that the problem is in FPT.}

 Given a colored graph $G$, we first compute a Depth-First-Search (DFS) $D=(V,E_D,E_B)$ of $G$.
-Recall that $D$ consists of a tree induced by $D'=(V,E_D)$ (hence not considering edges in $E_B$), while $E_B= E \setminus E_D$ are called \emph{backward edges} and have the following well-known property (see~\cite{DBLP:books/daglib/0023376} for details).
+Recall that a DFS $D$ of $G$ consists of a tree induced by $D'=(V,E_D)$ (hence not considering edges in $E_B$), while $E_B= E \setminus E_D$ are called \emph{backward edges} and have the following well-known property (see~\cite{DBLP:books/daglib/0023376} for details).